TheFox/i8086emu/README.md

 Optional, to use a different installation path for the `socat` binary you can specify `--socat <path>`.

-## Pseudo-TTY Test

 1. Install `socat`.
 2. Open a shell and run `./bin/screen.sh`.
-3. Open another shell and run `php ./bin/ptty_test.php`.
+3. Open another shell and run `./bin/run.sh`.
-4. Open ANOTHER shell and run `screen /dev/csTTY1`.

 ## Terms